 Due to the stringent regulatory environment in the UK, payment service providers must maintain rigorous compliance with UK Payment Regulations.

-The main regulator is the Financial Conduct Authority (FCA) which provides detailed rules for Payment Service Providers (PSPs) such as authorised payment institutions (APIs), E-money institutions (EMIs), banks and credit card providers.
+The main regulator is the Financial Conduct Authority (FCA), which provides detailed rules for Payment Service Providers (PSPs), including authorised payment institutions (APIs), E-money institutions (EMIs), banks, and credit card providers.
 Businesses that provide in-scope payment services must be authorised and registered with the FCA and must comply with the relevant FCA rules.
-The key requirements are set out in the Payment Services Regulations 2017 (PSRs) and Electronic Money Regulations 2011 (EMRs).
+The key requirements are outlined in the Payment Services Regulations 2017 (PSRs) and the Electronic Money Regulations 2011 (EMRs).
 Some of the FCA’s Handbook is also relevant to PSPs.

 Key distinctions: agents vs distributors